 Koh Panyee is a small island, less than 400m long, and there is not really any flat land.
 Instead, over the last 200 years since the village was founded, a community has built up over the shallow waters to the south of the limestone cliff / rock that makes up Panyee island.
 Indeed, at low tide, the waters are shallow enough to stand in, or disappear completely which must aid in building these houses, all supported on a network of stilts.
 Some websites refer to Panyee as a floating village.
-It's not floating, the houses are all on stilts.
+But no, Koh Panyee is not floating, the houses are all on stilts.
 Fishing was the main trade here, and is still important, but tourism is now well and truly established - all the way through the village, stalls are selling crafts, cloth, souvenirs, but there is still the old life here - other stalls sell vegetables, fish, and "Nam Prik Kung Siap" - a spicy shrimp paste, which my dear wife wanted to buy a few kilos of (it's very tasty!)

 On the way to Koh Panyee from James Bond Island we passed an island used as a base for kayaking tours.
 You can pass through a cave full of stalactites, which our kids loved.
 The longtail fairly sped over to Panyee, it only took about 20 minutes from James Bond Island.